-A student who withdraws from classes and no longer meets the academic load requirements will be dismissed from the assistantship.
-Compensation and tuition waiver policies are the same as those for a resignation.
+Compensation and tuition waiver policies are the same for dismissal as those for a resignation.

 A Graduate Assistant may be dismissed from a position due to poor work performance or an inability to discharge the duties of the assignments.
-The supervisor must notify their supervisor and the Dean of Graduate Studies in writing of the decision and justification.
-Compensation and tuition waiver policies are the same as those for a resignation.
+The supervisor must notify their supervisor and the Director of the Graduate School in writing of the decision and justification.